On the Singular Control of a Diffusion and its Running Infimum or Supremum: Introduction

 On the other hand, the definition of the integral with respect to the (random) Borel-measure induced by the {\it controlled} running infimum process $I$ (or equivalently the {\it controlled} running supremum $S$) is completely novel in the literature.
 Such processes $I$ and $S$ and, possibly, integrals with respect to them, appeared in the literature on optimal stopping problems (see, e.g., \cite{GapRod14, GapRod16a, GapRod16b, GuoZerv10, KyprOtt14, Ott13, Peskir98, RodZerv17, SheppShir93}, amongst many others).
 However, in those papers, $I$ and $S$ have always been considered to be continuous and uncontrolled, which results into the consideration of integrals only of the classical Lebesgue-Stieltjes type.

-The second main theoretical contribution of this paper is that the two novel integral operators (and their consistency with the Hamilton-Jacobi-Bellman equation) are then exploited in a general verification theorem, proposing testable sufficient conditions under which a smooth solution to a variational inequality with gradient constraint identifies with the value function of the considered control problem.
+The second main theoretical contribution of this paper is that the two novel integral operators are then exploited in a verification theorem, proposing testable sufficient conditions under which a smooth solution to a variational inequality with gradient constraint identifies with the value function of the considered control problem.
 In particular, if there exists an (admissible) control process $D^{\star}$ that keeps with minimal effort the underlying state process $(X^{\D^{\star}},I^{\D^{\star}})$ in the region where the gradient constraint is not binding, then such $D^{\star}$ is optimal.